When you’re craving the comfort of lasagna, try this meat-free version, loaded with colorful roasted vegetables and savory cheese.

 - Change the variety of vegetables in the filling according to what you like and have on hand, just be sure you have about four cups vegetables, roasted/cooked until tender and bite-sized.

-- Try: wild mushrooms with leeks or butternut squash and kale.
+- Other idea to try: wild mushrooms with leeks or butternut squash and kale.

 ROASTED VEGETABLE LASAGNA